Wondering how to convert a website into an iOS mobile app?

 Which project methodology should you use?
 Well, you are developing a mobile app, and these are “Systems of Engagement” (SoEs).

-Iterative development will help you, where you launch a “Minimum Viable Product” (MVP) first and enhance it iteratively.
+Iterative development will help you where to launch a “Minimum Viable Product” (MVP) first and enhance it iteratively.

 I recommend that you use the Agile methodology here.
 Read our guide “What Is software development life cycle and what you plan for?” to learn more about Agile.